google/WebFundamentals/src/content/en/fundamentals/performance/critical-rendering-path/measure-crp.md

 {# wf_updated_on: 2014-09-17 #}
 {# wf_published_on: 2014-03-31 #}

-# Measuring the critical rendering path with Navigation Timing {: .page-title }
+# Measuring the Critical Rendering Path with Navigation Timing {: .page-title }

 {% include "_shared/contributors/ilyagrigorik.html" %}